Squishy6094/character-select-coop/API-doc.md

 #### Note: Some functionalities here are in Development and not featured in version 1.0!

 ## _G.charSelectExists
-A Variable checking if the Mod is active, this is useful for preventing script errors when the mod isn't on.
+A variable checking if the Mod is active, this is useful for preventing script errors when the mod isn't on.

 Example: `if not _G.charSelectExists then return end`